Digestive health can have a MASSIVE effect on your neurological and mental health! Read more below to learn about the five gut-brain connections.

 Let’s look at the: Vagus nerve

 There is a nerve that runs directly from the gut to the brain.
 And after reading this so far, you’ll probably get a sense of which direction 90% of the transmission is…Not from your brain to your gut (which is what we used to think), but from your gut up to your brain!
+Read more about the vagus nerve here and how we can help.

 The enteric nervous system and neurotransmitters